ntuckerxx/directorymonitor/README.md

 TBD
 ---
-* **BUG:** handle file disappearance while DirectoryMonitor is not running (mark/sweep the file table so that after initial scan, unseen files are called deleted)
 * **Not implemented:** handle directory disappearance ("offline" events)
-* investigate possiblity of only monitoring directories instead of using `watch` to monitor every file in the directory tree.
 * emit file_delete events when removeDir() is called?
 Not actually sure about this one.
 You're indicating your disinterest in a directory.
 Do you care that all of its file entries were removed from the db?